niklasfranklin/DiMuon_Search/README.md

 examples: Example scripts for processing I3 files from L2->XLevel->DNN->BDT

-jobbatch: The scripts for sumbmitting slurm job arrays.
+jobbatch: The scripts for submitting slurm job arrays.

 pyscripts: All the python scripts for creating plots and writing icetray data to h5